bathom14/GravebloomReference/content/002 Races/Half-Orc.md

 # Half-Orc

-**Ability Score Increase.** Your Strength score increases by 2, and your Dexterity score increases by 1.
+**Ability Score Increase.** Your Strength score increases by 2, and your Charisma score increases by 1.

 **Age.**  Half-orcs mature a little faster than humans, reaching adulthood around age 14.
 They age noticeably faster and rarely live longer than 75 years.